truejimfrank/TrendTagsGraph/README.md

 <sub><b>Figure: </b> Top 20 tags in Education category. </sub>

-The tags "technology" and "science" are both top results in each category.
+The tags "technology" and "science" are both top results in the preceding two categories.

-### Topic Selection By Tags
+## Topic Selection By Tags

-1st 20 char of pattern = science|technology
-(277, 14)
-4.4%
+Now lets filter by tags to see what sort of videos come up.
+First we'll search tags by:
+<b>"science" or "technology"  </b>
+(alternate notation: "science"|"technology" )

+277 videos are returned by this search
+4.4% of videos in the dataset

+So what are these videos?
+Let's explore by looking at the complete tag set from the search.

 ![top20 tags sci tech](https://github.com/truejimfrank/TrendTagsGraph/blob/master/images/top20_tags_sci_tech.png)